Twin Valley Soccer Club

 Player Evaluation Policy

-Twin Valley Soccer Club (TVSC) evaluations for the fall season are held each spring to evaluate current players as well as new players entering the club.
+Twin Valley Soccer Club (TVSC) evaluations for the fall season are held each spring to evaluate current players as well as new players entering the club for U9 to U12 team assignments.
 Evaluation sessions will occur for all age groups where there are enough players to form a team, unless otherwise specified.
 Evaluations are conducted by age group and gender.
+Even when there are only sufficient number of athletes for one team an evaluation will take place to determine team assignments and placement in league division.
+Athletes playing in age groups at U13+ are assigned to teams via evaluations performed by that team's coach.
+The CPDC will provide input to such evaluations to ensure consistency and fairness in discussion with the team's coach.

 Evaluations will be conducted for the purpose of evaluating players and forming teams of players with similar ability.
 Based on the number of players that register in a given age group, teams may be formed across age groups, (referred to as “multi-age teams”), to help ensure similar ability players are assigned to a team.
 The goal of such is to ensure that players’ development is maximized, rather than having a few players that may excel and dominate a team.
 When teams are not balanced with similar skills, athletic ability, and psychological maturity, touches on the ball become limited for some of the players preventing an equal opportunity for development.
 The goal of the club is to ensure that those that are ready for a higher level of soccer are challenged to push and develop, and for those that are not ready to be given time to develop with similarly skilled players.
 Rosters will not be automatically filled to capacity; players that do not meet the minimum standard of ability associated with a given team may not be placed on that team, regardless of prior season placement..